-ARTICLE 11 - MINIMUM SALARIES
+ARTICLE 10 - MINIMUM SALARIES

 - (a) The weekly minimum salaries shall be as set forth in the Wage Schedule, attached hereto. - (b) Experience Definition.
 In the application of the foregoing schedules of minimums, experience shall include all employment in comparable work.
-Comparable work shall be assessed at the time of hire based on details of experience outlined in writing to the employer prior to the offer of hire being made. - (c) Payment of salaries shall be made every two weeks. - (d) The Employer will notify the Union of any new job classification it establishes in the bargaining unit.
-If the rate of pay for the new classification is challenged by the Union, the parties shall meet and endeavour to resolve the issue.
+Comparable work shall be assessed at the time of hire based on details of experience outlined in writing to the employer prior to the offer of hire being made

-- (e) Effective upon ratification, any employee temporarily required to perform the duties of a higher classification for four hours or more shall receive the rate of the higher classification that is next higher to the rate the employee normally receives, provided the employee performs all of the basic job functions.
-This will not apply to training assignments. - (f) Advertising Sales Representatives will be paid on the basis of a 100% commission program.
+- (c) The Employer will notify the Union of any new job classification it establishes in the bargaining unit.
+If the rate of pay for the new classification is challenged by the Union, the parties shall meet and endeavour to resolve the issue. - (d) Payment of salaries shall be made every two weeks. - (e) Any employee temporarily required to perform the duties of a higher classification shall receive the rate of the higher classification that is next higher to the rate the employee normally receives, provided the employee performs all of the basic job functions.
+This will not apply to training assignments.